-- Use of certain prescription or nonprescription drugs (especially aspirin)
+- Using certain prescription or nonprescription drugs (such as aspirin)

 Exams and Tests

-Usually, other tests are not needed to diagnose layrinthitis.
-Tests will be done to rule out other causes of your symptoms.
+Tests can rule out other causes of your symptoms.
 These may include:

 Labyrinthitis usually goes away within a few weeks.
-Treatment helps to reduce symptoms, such as spinning sensations.
-Medications that may reduce symptoms include:
+Treatment can help reduce vertigo and other symptoms.
+Medicines that may help include:

 - Avoid sudden movements or position changes.

-- Slowly resume activity.
+- Rest during severe episodes.
+Slowly resume activity.
 You may need help walking when you lose your balance during attacks.

 - Avoid bright lights, TV, and reading during attacks.
 Rest during severe episodes, and slowly increase your activity.

 - Ask your provider about balance therapy.
 This may help once nausea and vomiting have passed.

 You should avoid the following for 1 week after symptoms disappear: